 Choosing the Right Steam Iron

 Step 1: What Are Your Ironing Preferences?

-Once you've used your preferences to narrow down your selection, think about power.
-Having that extra little oomf of steam is generally going to make ironing less unpleasant, as you'll be able to deal with stubborn wrinkles more efficiently.
-Powerful models are available even at low prices, so there is no reason to settle for a model that produces less than 20 g/min of steam , unless it has some unique feature that you just love (we're looking at you, Oliso).
+Having an extra oomph of steam can make ironing much more pleasant — dealing with stubborn wrinkles will be much easier and more satisfying.
+Powerful models are available even at low prices, so there is no reason to settle for a model that puts out less than 20 g/min of steam unless you're considering a petite travel-sized model.

 Step 3: Consider Ease of Use

-- A burst of steam function to power through stubborn wrinkles (can also function as a self cleaning system to remove mineral build up)
+- A burst of steam functions to power through stubborn wrinkles (this can also function as a self-cleaning system to remove mineral buildup)

-- Multiple temperature settings (ideally delineated by fabric type)
+- Multiple temperature settings (ideally marked by fabric type)

 Types of Steam Irons

 Several different devices produce steam to flatten clothing.
 Most people will prefer the traditional models covered in this review.
 However, specialized machines to suit particular needs also exist.
 Here are the main types of steam machines: